 The standard VPT2 frequencies and intensities (without any resonance treatment) were calculated up to two quanta (fundamentals, first overtones, and combination bands) using the \textsc{xguinea} module provided in CFOUR.
 In a next step, the resonances identified by the xcubic module of CFOUR were taken into account by diagonalizing a respective vibrational Hamiltonian\cite{Rosnik2013} using xguinea.
-This approach is then labeled VPT2+K. Furthermore, the calculated force constants were then imported in Gaussian 16\cite{g16} in order to calculate frequencies with the generalized vibrational perturbation theory (GVPT2), which is an automated variational-corrected VPT2 method.
+This approach is then labeled VPT2+K. Furthermore, the calculated force constants were then imported in Gaussian 16\cite{g16} in order to calculate frequencies with the generalized vibrational perturbation theory (GVPT2)\cite{Barone2005}, which is an automated variational-corrected VPT2 method.

-For the largest systems --- \coodim, C$_2$H$_2\ldots$C$_2$H$_2$, \methanedim, CH$_3$OH$\ldots$H$_2$O --- only harmonic calculations could be performed with the haQZ basis set and therefore we utilized the cubic and quartic force constants from the haTZ calculations.
-All obtained force constants and calculated frequencies are available in the Supporting Data\cite{SI} in a database format compatible with the Atomic Simulation Environment (ASE)\cite{ase-paper}.
-Infrared intensities are available for harmonic calculations, VPT2 and VPT2+K. Tables including all calculated fundamental vibrations are additionally also available in the Supporting Information.
+For the largest systems --- \coodim, C$_2$H$_2\ldots$C$_2$H$_2$, \methanedim, CH$_3$OH$\ldots$H$_2$O --- only harmonic calculations could be performed with the haQZ basis set and therefore we utilized the cubic and quartic force constants from haTZ calculations.
+All obtained force constants and calculated frequencies are available in the Supporting Data\cite{SI} (Zenodo dataset) in a database format compatible with the Atomic Simulation Environment (ASE)\cite{ase-paper}.
+Infrared intensities are available for harmonic calculations, VPT2, and VPT2+K. Tables including all calculated fundamental vibrations are additionally also available in the Supporting Information.

 Initially, all calculations were performed by using the default atomic masses within CFOUR, which are those of the respective most-stable isotope.
-For better compatibility with ASE, the haTZ calculations were additionally also performed utilizing standard atomic weights\cite{Meija2016}, which are the default masses within ASE.
-For the haQZ calculations, the quadratic and cubic force constants were adapted to the standard masses utilizing CFOUR.
-Given the small differences of the resulting frequencies, we will only discuss in the main text results obtained with the standard atomic masses.
-However, up to this point force constants and obtained frequencies utilizing the masses of the most-common isotopes are provided in the Supporting Data\cite{SI} and the Supporting Information.
+For better compatibility with ASE, we have adapted the quadratic and cubic force constants to the standard atomic weights\cite{Meija2016} (ASE default) utilizing CFOUR.
+Given the only very small differences in the resulting frequencies, we will only discuss in the main text results obtained with the standard atomic weights.
+However, force constants and obtained frequencies up to this point utilizing the masses of the most-common isotopes are provided in a database within the Supporting Data\cite{SI}.